defold/doc/docs/en/manuals/workflow.md

 : Git will process all files and turn all *CR*+*LF* into *LF* line endings when checking files into the repository.
 When checking files out, the files are untouched.
 This is a good setting on Unix and OS X machines.

-You can configure Git with more fine grained control on how it should deal with line endings by creating a ".gitattributes" file in your repository:
+You can configure Git with more fine grained control on how it should deal with line endings by creating a *.gitattributes* file in your repository:

 ```txt
 # Set default behaviour, in case users don't have core.autocrlf set.